How to Install Void Linux

 Once you have created a live USB for Void Linux, shut down your computer, plug the USB into it, and boot your system.

-Please keep in mind that you may not be able to boot from a Live USB with secure boot enabled in some cases.
+Please remember that you can sometimes not boot from a Live USB with secure boot enabled.
 If that’s the case with you, access the BIOS and disable the secure boot first.

 Once you have appropriately booted into the Void ISO, you should see something similar to the below image.